 - Health Workforce Queensland (HWQ) – a not-for-profit rural workforce agency, funded by the Australian Government Department of Health and Ageing.
 HWQ’s role is to facilitate the recruitment, retention and quality of general medical practitioners (GPs) and primary health care teams in rural and remote Queensland communities.

 - Rural Doctors’ Association of Queensland (RDAQ) – the representative body for rural doctors practicing in Queensland.
 RDAQ is proactive in promoting the merits of rural medicine and offer support for rural trips and student registrations to their annual conference.

-- Queensland Rural Medical Education (QRME) – offers regional, rural and remote training opportunities in both General Practice and regional hospital settings.
-QRME supports training towards both RACGP and ACRRM Fellowships and recognises the special needs of Overseas Trained Doctors, Australian Defence Force Registrars and Queensland Health’s Rural Generalists and Bonded Scholars.
+- Rural Medical Education Australia (RMEA) – offers regional, rural and remote training opportunities in both General Practice and regional hospital settings.
+RMEA supports training towards both RACGP and ACRRM Fellowships and recognises the special needs of Overseas Trained Doctors, Australian Defence Force Registrars and Queensland Health’s Rural Generalists and Bonded Scholars.